Monika-Choudhary/CineNova/README.md

 ## Features

-- **Search Movies:** Allows searching for movies based on title or year.
+- **Search Movies:** Allows searching for movies based on title.
-- **Movie Details:** Displays details such as title, year, genre, director, actors, ratings, and more.
+- **Movie Details:** Displays details such as title, year, genre, actors, ratings, and more.
 - **Responsive Design:** The user interface is optimized for both desktop and mobile devices.

 ## Technologies